coq/ceps/000-template.md

 # Summary

-From reading this part one should understand if he is interested and/or competent on the subject of the CEP.
+From reading this part one should understand if she is interested and/or competent on the subject of the CEP.

 # Motivation